EB-2 Visa Attorney in Dallas

 Another benefit of gaining a second preference EB-2 visa for employment is the opportunity it grants your family members.
 Your spouse and children who are not legal adults – over the age of 21 by international standards – can gain entrance to the United States using an E-21 or E-22 immigrant status, so long as you have achieved an EB-2 visa.
 If you choose to file for a green card, or permanent resident status, your spouse would also be able to file for an Employment Authorization Document (EAD).

-Beginning Your Case, Completing Your Journey
+Begin Your Case, Complete Your Journey

-Entering the United States is often the dream of many foreign workers who want to advance their careers and improve the overall wellbeing of their lives.
-Turn that dream into a reality with the help of our immigration lawyers in Dallas.
+Entering the United States is often the dream of many foreign workers who want to advance their careers and improve the overall well-being of their lives.
+Turn that dream into a reality with the help of our EB-2 visa lawyers in Dallas.
 We can provide you with 20+ years of total legal experience that has been focused on immigration law to guide you through the complicated processes and procedures with ease.
 Start today by calling (844) 299-5003 and ask us what to do next.
 We look forward to hearing from you.